 Chromecast with Google TV is $49.99 at the regular price.

 If you want to stream in 4K, that’s obviously the one to buy.
-Otherwise, I think you’ll be fine purchasing the third generation of the Amazon Fire TV Stick.
+But since I don’t stream much 4K content, I was fine purchasing the third generation of the Amazon Fire TV Stick.

 This device has an Alexa voice remote and TV controls like the other players on my list.